collection-json/spec/README.md

 Note that the valid response is actually a complete [collection][] document that contains only one [item][] (and possibly related [queries][] and [template][] properties).

-##### 1.1.4 Updating an Item
+##### 1.1.4 Replacing an Item

-To update an existing resource, the client uses the [template][] object as a guide to composing a replacement [item][] representation and then uses HTTP PUT to send that representation to the server.
+To replace an existing resource, the client uses the [template][] object as a guide to composing a replacement [item][] representation and then uses HTTP PUT to send that representation to the server.

-If the update is successful, the server will respond with HTTP status code 200 and possibly a representation of the updated [item][] resource representation.
+If the replacement operation is successful, the server will respond with HTTP status code 200 and possibly a representation of the updated [item][] resource representation.

 ```
 *** REQUEST ***